squaremo/erlmqtt/README.md

 pair of topic and payload. `poll_message/0` returns a pair of topic and payload if a message is available in the mailbox now, otherwise `'none'`.

+### Examples

+The scripts `erlmqtt_pub` and `erlmqtt_sub` give examples of publishing and subscribing respectively.
+Presently they must be run from the repository directory.
+Use the argument `--help` with either to see its usage.